kopperud/RPesto/readme.md

 ## RPesto

 `RPesto` is an alternative implementation of the `Pesto` software in R. It can estimate branch-specific diversification rates for large trees.
+The `julia` implementation of `Pesto` is described in Kopperud & Höhna (2025).

 ## Installation